chripard/BachelorThesis/README.md

 _Synopsis_

-A tool that extracts dynamic coupling relations between the classes of the examined projects.
+A tool that extracts dynamic coupling relations between the classes of the examined projects by using call traces produced by VisualVM.

 Developed and used in the thesis for the bachelor degree in Computer Science and Telecommunications, Technological Educational Institute of Thessaly, Greece.
 [2015]